FEUP-LDTS-2023/project-l04gr08/docs/README.md

 The current setup ensures a comprehensive testing of state handling under various conditions, thus contributing significantly to the overall coverage metrics.

 ## KNOWN CODE SMELLS
-- **Long classes**: Some of the classes have several methods and are very long, like for example LanternaGUI.
+- **Long classes**: Some of the classes are very long since they have several methods and/or attributes, like for example LanternaGUI or Mari.
 These classes can be harder to maintain and to read.

 - **Tests that open windows**: There are tests on the menu controller and GUI that open terminal windows.
 We didn't include them on the pitest testing.